dcalhoun286/api-server/README.md

   1. Choose the "main" branch
   1. Choose the "Wait for CI to pass before deploy" option
   1. Choose the "enable automatic deploys" option
+1. Configure a cloud database connection using the directions at [this link](https://developer.mongodb.com/how-to/use-atlas-on-heroku/)

 ### The Code